hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

           Content-Type: application/x-www-form-urlencoded
 ```

-For further details on probes, check the [guide here](https://monika.hyperjump.tech/guides/probes).
+For further details on probes, check the [Probes guide](/guides/probes).

 ## Alerts

-Alerts are part of probes, and describe the conditions to trigger an alert.
+Alerts describe the conditions to trigger a notification.
 Alerts are basically test conditions for your service, such as http status, response time, or a particular response body.

-The sample below shows an alert will be generated if http response status is 500 or the response time is greater than 150ms.
+The example below defines two alerts that will send notification if the HTTP response status is 500 or if the response time is greater than 150 ms.

 ```yaml
 alerts: